-The District's Skim Pickens and its partner the Skimmy Dipper works up and down the Chicago River to protect the quality of the waterway by removing trash, debris and other floatables polluting the water.
-The District's skimmer boat provides a vital community service by improving water quality and the recreational experience for thousands of people canoeing, kayaking, boating, and enjoying the waterways.
+The District's Skim Pickens and its partner the Skimmy Dipper work along the Chicago River to protect the quality of the waterway by removing trash, debris and other floatables polluting the water.
+The District's skimmer boats provide a vital community service by improving water quality and the recreational experience for thousands of people canoeing, kayaking, boating, and enjoying the waterways.